Is Chicken Good for Fatty Liver? [Answer & Tips]

 roasted chicken with vegetables

-Finally, you should also pair your chicken with a healthy side dish.
-No fries (or potatoes that is) or anything like that.
-I recommend pairing them up with a vegetable salad, some grilled veggies or anything like that.
+Also, always pair your chicken with a healthy side dish.
+No fries or anything like that.
+I recommend pairing them up with a vegetable salad, grilled veggies, or anything like that.

 When it comes to cooking, you don’t have a lot of options, but fortunately they all result in tasty chicken that you can still enjoy.
 Here’s how I recommend you to cook chicken for fatty liver:

-• grilled: just throw it on the grill with no extra oil and eat when ready.
+• Grilled: just throw it on a grill pan or outdoor grill with no extra oil and eat when ready.
 Plain and simple!

-• boiled: I am not a fan of boiled chicken, so I always add up some vegetables in the water and turn it into chicken broth.
+• Boiled: Throw in chopped vegetables for flavor.
+If you’re not a fan of plain boiled chicken (I’m not!), turn it into soup.
 Hearty and perfect for the colder days of the year.

 I personally got used to eating the chicken baked and have eaten it like this during my dieting for reversing fatty liver (and reverse it I did!).

-It does get pretty dry when cooked like this and my family doesn’t like it… but it’s easy to make and still tastes good in my opinion.
+It does get pretty dry when cooked like this, and my family doesn’t like it as much… but it’s easy to make and still tastes good in my opinion.

 A lot less mess than grilling it – and you can easily throw next to it some carrot sticks and onions and other vegetables for a complete meal.